afzalf1/portfolio-optimisation-analysis/README.md

 ```
-This project explores portfolio optimization techniques using Python.
-It includes analysis of risk vs. return tradeoffs, Monte Carlo simulations for portfolio generation, and visualization of the efficient frontier.
+This project explores portfolio optimisation techniques using Python.
+It includes analysis of risk vs. return tradeoffs, Lagrange multipliers and Monte Carlo simulations for portfolio optimisation, and visualization of the efficient frontier.

 ## Features

+- Uses two different methods to optimise a portfolio.
 - Simulates thousands of portfolios with different asset weight combinations.
 - Calculates expected return, volatility, and Sharpe ratio.
 - Visualizes efficient frontier and highlights optimal portfolio.